xxx0624/5300-Koala/README.md

 # 5300-Koala
 DB Relation Manager project for CPSC5300/4300 at Seattle U, Spring 2020

+Parts of `Tables` and `Indices` reside in `SQLExec.cpp` and `scheme_tables.cpp`.
+Most of our work are in `SQLExec.cpp` and all functions related in this milesone are explained well by function name and comments.

 ## Milestone3
-In this milestone, we support following operations:
+In this `Milestone3`, we support following operations:
 - CREATE TABLE
 - DROP TABLE
 - SHOW TABLES
 - SHOW COLUMNS

-### Example scripts for Milestone3
+### Example scripts for `Milestone3`
 ```
 show tables